 You don’t need to get the latest Shield box to enjoy the fruits of Nvidia’s labours, the old version will be getting an update now its diminutive sibling has launched, but the smaller scale and improved controller make this the superior version.

-If you’re a GeForce gamer the Shield really is the only streamer you should consider getting for your living room.
+If you’re a GeForce gamer the Nvidia Shield really is a must-have accessory and the only media streamer you should consider getting for your living room.